 I was very pleased to learn that a U.S. district court recently determined that gray wolves in much of the country must once again be protected under the Endangered Species Act (ESA), ruling that the U.S. Fish & Wildlife Service failed to show that wolf populations could be sustained in the Midwest and portions of the West without protection under the ESA.
 However, gray wolves in the Northern Rocky Mountains—Idaho, Montana, Wyoming, and portions of several surrounding states—remain unprotected under the ESA, even though open season has been declared on them.
 Officials in Idaho approved measures to allow for the massacre of a shocking 90% of the state’s 1,500 gray wolves, and in Montana, new laws allow for the killing of unlimited numbers of wolves and legalized baiting, hunting bounties, and the use of snare traps—anchored wire or cable nooses that tightly constrict and slowly suffocate animals.
 Additionally, 20 wolves were killed after leaving the safety of Yellowstone National Park, nearly wiping out the Phantom Lake Pack and leaving only 94 wolves living in the park.

-While I’m grateful that the U.S. Fish & Wildlife Service previously announced that it has begun a yearlong review to determine whether the gray wolves in the Northern Rocky Mountains should be relisted under the ESA, these animals might not have that long.
+While I’m grateful that the U.S. Fish & Wildlife Service previously announced a yearlong review to determine whether the gray wolves in the Northern Rocky Mountains should be relisted under the ESA, that time period has expired with no decision.
+Montana and Idaho continue to pass measures that would allow hunters and trappers to drive wolves to near-extinction once again.
 Respectfully, I urge you to implement immediate emergency protections for gray wolves and to reinstate full federal protections for them under the ESA!

 Note: PETA supports animal rights, opposes all forms of animal exploitation, and educates the public on those issues.
 PETA does not directly or indirectly participate or intervene in any political campaign on behalf of or in opposition to any candidate for public office or any political party.